serdival/NEM-Data-Challenge/README.md

 ![DataChallenge](figures/DataChallengeInfograph.png)

+### 1st Stage:
+Each candidate received a CSV dataset of approximately 10GB.
+The file contained about 375 million rows of timestamp / variable / value (sampling frequency in seconds).
+The goal was to “horizontalize” the dataset calculating ten-minute averages.
+Once the file was processed, the participant had to make a data quality analysis in a graphical report allowing NEM to visually understand the quality of the processed data.

+### 2nd Stage:
+The candidates was asked to develop a module capable of predicting the energy production to a given weather forecast.
+To this effect, a 5 months historical dataset (SCADA + weather forecast) was provided.

-In this repository you can find the Python scripts I used to solve the tasks proposed throughout the three phases together with the final reports submitted at the end of each stage.
+In this Github repository you can find the Python scripts I used to solve the tasks proposed throughout the three Data Challenge phases together with the final reports submitted.

 Hope you find it useful,